-According to CA State Parks’ Flower Bloom Updates page, KTVU, Funcheap, and the latest off TikTok and IG, here’s the latest on where to find wildflower fields in the Bay right now.
+Here’s a rundown of local wildflower hot spots from past years.
 Be sure to look through the respective parks’ social media pages or location tags for an idea of what to expect, as some fields are more bountiful than others.

-- Mori Point (Pacifica): See large swathes of yellow flowers and species including beach strawberry, checkerbloom, butter cups, coastal tidy tips, and California gold fields.
+- Mori Point (Pacifica): This area is known to see large swathes of yellow flowers and species including beach strawberry, checkerbloom, butter cups, coastal tidy tips, and California gold fields.
 Take the 3.2-mile Mori Point Peak Loop for great coastal views and wildflower viewing.
-This is the most superbloom-esque of the Bay Area wildflower fields right now.

 - Mount Diablo (near Walnut Creek): Over 150 species of wildflowers bloom at this popular state park.
 Look for poppies along South Gate Road, North Gate Road, and the Mangini Ranch Educational Preserve.

-- Coyote Hills Regional Park (Fremont): This park in Fremont has lovely large fields of California poppies and more, although the park is experiencing high visitor traffic so it’s worth going on a week day.
+- Coyote Hills Regional Park (Fremont): This park in Fremont has seen lovely large fields of California poppies and more, and it’s worth going on a weekday to avoid crowds.

-- SCA Trail (Sausalito): You may still be able to catch wildflowers in bloom here including paintbrush, checkerbloom, blue dicks, and California poppy.
+- SCA Trail (Sausalito): Wildflowers here including paintbrush, checkerbloom, blue dicks, and California poppy.

-- Tennessee Valley (Marin): See California poppies on the hillside after a moderate short hike to the beach.
+- Tennessee Valley (Marin Headlands): See California poppies on the hillside after a moderate short hike to the beach.

 - Nike Missile Site (Marin Headlands): The “most fully-restored Nike missile site in the country” is surrounded by blooming wildflowers including sun cups and morning glory.

-- Coastal Trail to Hill 88 (Marin Headlands): This 6-mile trail will be blooming throughout the spring with California poppies, paintbrush, butter cups, and checkerbloom.
+- Coastal Trail to Hill 88 (Marin Headlands): This 6-mile trail blooms with California poppies, paintbrush, butter cups, and checkerbloom.

 - Mount Tamalpais (Marin): Look for wildflowers on the Bolinas Ridge Trail, Dipsea Trail, Coast View Trail, and Redwood Creek Trail.